carlhuu/todo/README.md

-# React Native Task Manager
+# todo

-A simple task management application built with React Native.
+A simple task management application built with React Native for Chapter One's Tech Screen.
 This app allows users to create, complete, and delete tasks with a clean user interface.

 ## Features